jekyll/jekyll/docs/_docs/continuous-integration/buddyworks.md

 ## 3. Using YAML for configuration

-If you prefer configuration as code over GUI, you can generate `buddy.yml` that will create a pipeline with the Jekyll action once you push it to the target branch:
+If you prefer configuration as code over GUI, you can generate a `buddy.yml` that will create a pipeline with the Jekyll action once you push it to the target branch:

 ```ruby
 - pipeline: "Build and Deploy Jekyll site"